canonical/ubuntu-pro-client/docs/tutorials/security-with-pro.rst

     https://ubuntu.com/pro/attach
     And provide the following code: H31JIV

-We need to open the link in our browser (without closing the terminal window).
+Let's first copy the code (``H31JIV`` in this example, but yours will be different), then open the link in our browser (without closing the terminal window).
+Paste the code into the "Enter your code" field.

-In the "Enter your code" field, copy and paste the code shown in the terminal.
 By default, the "Free Personal Token" will be selected in the "Choose a subscription to attach" field, and we can click on "Submit" to accept this.